pn0159/Data-Analysis-using-Python-and-Tableau/README.md

 # Research Questions

-	Who tend to commit suicide more(Generation)?
+1.Who tend to commit suicide more(Generation)?

-	Does GDP_per_Capita have any influence on suicide rates?
+2.Does GDP_per_Capita have any influence on suicide rates?

-	Visualize the trend of any one major leading suicide method globally ?
+3.Visualize the trend of any one major leading suicide method globally ?

-	Which year has the highest suicide deaths by pesticide poisoning?
+4.Which year has the highest suicide deaths by pesticide poisoning?

-	Over the years has the number of suicide rates increased or decreased?
+5.Over the years has the number of suicide rates increased or decreased?
 Which Year has highest rate?

-	Global Impact-Suicide rate(Deaths per 100k)
+6.Global Impact-Suicide rate(Deaths per 100k)

-	Which gender has highest suicide rate?
+7.Which gender has highest suicide rate?

-	Country with High Suicides and Low suicides before 2010.
+8.Country with High Suicides and Low suicides before 2010.

-	Number of suicides in Russian Federation for 35-54 age group?
+9.Number of suicides in Russian Federation for 35-54 age group?

 # Tool Used
 •	Tableau 2019.4 version